 APA style uses an author-date reference list rather than a bibliography format to cite research sources.
 A reference list, unlike a bibliography, includes only those sources you cited within your school research paper.
 Each in-text citation matches a reference list entry.

 Starting the APA Annotated Bibliography

-However, your instructor may ask you to develop an annotated bibliography in APA style.
+Your instructor may ask you to develop an annotated bibliography in APA style.
 An annotated bibliography may be created as its own paper, rather than attached to the end of a research paper.
 This type of bibliography is a good way to practice your research skills.
-Similar to writing a research paper, you will find a topic to research, then look for sources in that subject.
+Similar to writing a research paper, you will find a topic to research, then look for sources on that subject.

 Narrowing the Subject Focus

 Developing an annotated bibliography gives a wider scope to your research as you are reviewing sources for current or future research.
 It also helps you narrow your focus.
 For example, if you decide to write a school paper on abnormal psychology, you may find that is too broad of a subject.
 You can then narrow the focus until you find the exact subject matter you want to pursue in your research.
 For example, narrow the larger subject of abnormal psychology to the medical theory and then how Hippocrates‘ ideas contributed to the development of that theory.